Top rated

 Every year we survey UK car owners to find out how reliable their cars are.
 This year, we heard from over 60,000 people including 2,200 owners of BMWs ranging from brand new models to those 15 years old.

-Based on data from our latest annual Which? car survey, BMW cars are less reliable than most other brands in every age group.
+Based on data from our latest annual Which? car survey, BMW cars are less reliable than most other brands in every age group, but there are some interesting differences when looking at individual models and fuel types.

-To find out more, including the models that performed better than others, log in to your Which? account to unlock the results, or join Which? today to get instant access.
+To find out more, including the BMW cars that performed better than others, log in to your Which? account to unlock the results, or join Which? today to get instant access.

 These are the petrol and diesel cars (including mild hybrids) that have scored highest in our lab tests and are available to buy new.